 Enabled When Enabled, you can set the date and time you would like the Soft Power Down (Soft-Off) PC to power-on.
-However, if the system is being accessed by incoming calls or the network (Resume By Ring/LAN) prior to the date and time set in this field, the system will give priority to the incoming calls or network.
+However, if the system is being accessed by incoming calls (Resume By Ring) prior to the date and time set in this field, the system will give priority to the incoming calls.

-Disabled Disables the automatic wake up function. (default)
+Disabled Disables the automatic power-on function. (default)